djmiley/matcher/README.md

 Currently, there are tests on each of the files within the components, logic, and reducers folders.
 The relevant file can be found in the analogous point within the `test` folder.
 All test files are suffixed with `_spec`

-## Custom matcher
+## Custom implementation

+Each player requires an identifying accessor, a display accessor, and a value accessor.
+The string accessor for each of these are specified in this file, and the custom implementation should conform to this.
+They are set to 'id', 'name', and 'rating' respectively.
+Defaulted implementations are held in the logic folder.

+### Matcher

 In config.js, you can specify a custom matcher to match players up, rather than the default DummyMatcher.
 This method should take in a list of players as a first parameter, and an id as an optional second parameter.

 It should return an immutable list containing pair-wise immutable lists of ids. i.e; List(List(1, 2), List(3, 4))

-Each player requires an identifying accessor, a display accessor, and a value accessor.
-The string accessor for each of these are specified in this file, and the algorithm should conform to this.
-They are set to 'id', 'name', and 'rating' respectively.
+### Player Feed

+In config.js, you can specify a player feed to provide the app with new players.
+This function should take in the action for adding players, currently `this.props.addPlayer`, and should only need to be invoked once to provide the feed.
+A simple random implementation is currently provided.